 Test 2: The evaluator shall send a Client Hello to the server with a list of ciphersuites that does not contain any of the ciphersuites in the server’s ST and verify that the server denies the connection.
 Additionally, the evaluator shall send a Client Hello to the server containing only the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the server denies the connection.

-Test 3: The evaluator shall use a client to send a key exchange message in the TLS connection that does not match the server-selected ciphersuite (for example, send an ECDHE key exchange while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite or send a RSA key exchange while using one of the ECDSA ciphersuites.)
-The evaluator shall verify that the TOE disconnects after receiving the key exchange message.

-Test 4: The evaluator shall perform the following modifications to the traffic:
+Test 3: The evaluator shall perform the following modifications to the traffic:

-withdrawn

-withdrawn

 Modify a byte in the Client Finished handshake message, and verify that the server rejects the connection and does not send any application data.

-After generating a fatal alert by sending a Finished message from the client before the client sends a ChangeCipherSpec message, send a Client Hello with the session identifier from the previous test, and verify that the server denies the connection.

 (Test Intent: The intent of this test is to ensure that the server's TLS implementation immediately makes use of the key exchange and authentication algorithms to: a) Correctly encrypt (D)TLS Finished message and b) Encrypt every (D)TLS message after session keys are negotiated.)

 The evaluator shall use one of the claimed ciphersuites to complete a successful handshake and observe transmission of properly encrypted application data.
 The evaluator shall verify that no Alert with alert level Fatal (2) messages were sent.